gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

 given earlier, the first brick must always be up, irrespective of the status of the second brick.
 IOW, if only the second brick is up, the  subvol becomes EROFS, i.e. no HA.
-If quorum-type is set to fixed, the the quorum-count *has* to be two to prevent split-brains. (otherwise a write can succeed in brick1, another in brick2 =>split-brain).
+If quorum-type is set to fixed, the the quorum-count *has* to be two to prevent split-brains (otherwise a write can succeed in brick1, another in brick2 =>split-brain).
-So for all practical purposes, if you want high availabilty in a replica 2 volume, it is recommended not to enable client-quorum.
+So for all practical purposes, if you want high availability in a replica 2 volume, it is recommended not to enable client-quorum.

 In a replica 3 volume, client-quorum is enabled by default and set to 'auto'.
-This means 2 bricks need to be up for the writes to succeed.
+This means 2 bricks need to be up for the write to succeed.
 Here is how this configuration prevents files from ending up in split-brain:

 Say B1, B2 and B3 are the bricks:
-1. B3 is down, quorum is met, write happens on  the file on B1 and B2
+1. B3 is down, quorum is met, write happens on file B1 and B2
-2. B3 comes up, B2 is down, quorum is again met, a write happens on B1 and B3.
+2. B3 comes up, B2 is down, quorum is again met, write happens on B1 and B3.
 3. B2 comes up, B1 goes down, quorum is met.
 Now when a write is issued, AFR sees that B2 and B3's pending xattrs blame each other and therefore the write is not allowed and is failed with an EIO.